-The per capita income in Springfield in 2010 was $56,006, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $224,024 for a family of four.
+The per capita income in Springfield in 2010 was $57,265, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $229,060 for a family of four.

-Springfield is a very ethnically-diverse town.
+Springfield is an extremely ethnically-diverse town.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Asian.
 Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.43% of the town’s residents.
+People of Hispanic or Latino origin account for 10.69% of the town’s residents.
 Important ancestries of people in Springfield include Italian, Irish, German, Polish, and Russian.